gitdeepaks/vscode-customizations/readme.md

 # Custom Visual Studio Code Theme

-This is a custom theme configuration for Visual Studio Code that has been tailored to provide a personalized and visually appealing coding experience.
-The theme incorporates various color customizations for different elements in the editor to enhance readability and ease of use.
+This is a customized theme configuration for Visual Studio Code that has been tailored to provide a personalized coding experience with enhanced readability and aesthetics.

 ## Theme Customizations